albertvila/dotfiles/README.md

 ### general
 1. Open OSX keyboard settings and remove spotlight shortcut
 2. Open Alfred and set spotlight shortcut, also select to be opened at login
-3. Open spectacle and select to be opened at login
+3. Open rectangle and select to be opened at login

+### github
+1. Generate a new GPG key & add it to Github.com
+2. Generate a new SSH key & add it to Github.com
+3. Register the new SSH key using `ssh-add ~/.ssh/github`

 ### jenv
 1. Execute `/usr/libexec/java_home -V` to know all java versions installed on your computer